rohitsundaram/Group-Chatting/README.md

-# Group-Chatting
+# Group-Chatting using c
-Without using database.
+Without using sql database.